sceptejas/Asva-Assignment-Takehome/README.md

 ### Remix Issues

-1. **Compilation Errors**:
-   - Ensure compiler version matches pragma statement
-   - Check that OpenZeppelin imports are correct
-   - Verify all parentheses and semicolons

 2. **Deployment Failures**:
    - Check you have enough ETH for gas
    - Verify constructor parameters are correct